Intergroup Dialogue Project

 - to promote the development of consciousness about social identity, oppression, and privilege;

-An IDP short-course for graduate and professional degree students, and postdocs was launched in Summer 2016 through a collaboration of OISE, CIRTL at Cornell, and IDP.
+An IDP short-course for graduate and professional degree students and postdocs was launched in Summer 2016 through a collaboration of OISE, Future Faculty and Academic Careers, and IDP.
 To learn more about this course, visit the IDP website.

-This initiative is co-sponsored by IDP, the Graduate School Office of Inclusion & Student Engagement, and CIRTL at Cornell.
+This initiative is co-sponsored by IDP, the Graduate School Office of Inclusion & Student Engagement, and Future Faculty and Academic Careers.
 It is also supported by the National Science Foundation under Grant No. 1647094 (AGEP CIRTL), and by the ETS/CGS Award for Innovation in Promoting Success in Graduate Education.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.